SamHulme1/Art-By-Jamie/README.md

 7. On smaller screens the gallery images didn't display how I wanted them to due to the set height of 300px.
 I fixed this by targeting the image ids and the gallery image class so that the height could be set to 100%.
 This resulted in a nice clean layout for smallerscreens.
 8. On really small screens the links in the navbar would spill out.
 I fixed this by targeting them in media screen to scale them down.

+### Bugs Left in Code:
+1. In safari the user can select the text in the gallery hover elements, the hover elements still work correctly but the text is selected on clicking.
+This bug is still in the code because Safari doesn't support userselect.
+From what i've googled I believe that I would have to fix this using Javascript.
+But because I haven't studied that yet this will have to be something I iron out later.

 ## Credits

 ### Code